zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 position: 2
 ---

+# Walkthrough of the Grid Features and Behavior

 The Kendo UI Grid is a powerful piece of the Kendo UI framework and an essential part of almost any user interface.
 Kendo UI provides a grid component that is quick to setup and packed with features like sorting, grouping, paging and editing.

 ## Creating A Grid